acconeer/acconeer-python-exploration/README.md

 ```
 **Note: The library has to be reinstalled after any change under `src/`, and it is therefore recommended to reinstall after every update.**

-#### Connecting to an XM112 or XM122 module through UART on Linux
+#### Connecting to a module through UART on Linux

-If you are running Linux together with an XM112 or XM122 module through UART, you probably need permission to access the serial port.
+If you are running Linux together with an XM112, XM122, or XM132 module through UART, you probably need permission to access the serial port.
 Access is obtained by adding yourself to the dialout group:
 ```
 sudo usermod -a -G dialout $USER
 ```
 For the changes to take effect, you will need to log out and in again.

-Note: If you have ModemManager installed and running it might try to connect to the XM112, which has proven to cause problems.
+Note: If you have ModemManager installed and running it might try to connect to the module, which has proven to cause problems.
 If you are having issues, try disabling the ModemManager service.

 #### Connecting to an XM112 through SPI on Linux